Supreme Court allows Trump to lay off nearly 1,400 Education Department employees

 The current case involves two consolidated lawsuits that said Trump’s plan amounted to an illegal closure of the Education Department.

 One suit was filed by the Somerville and Easthampton school districts in Massachusetts along with the American Federation of Teachers and other education groups.
-The other suit was filed by a coalition of 21 Democratic attorneys general.
+The other legal action was filed by a coalition of 21 Democratic attorneys general.

 The suits argued that layoffs left the department unable to carry out responsibilities required by Congress, including duties to support special education, distribute financial aid and enforce civil rights laws.